India takes note of China-Bhutan pact on boundary negotiations | Law-Order

 Bhutan shares an over 400-km-long border with China and the two countries have held over 24 rounds of boundary talks in a bid to resolve the dispute.

+The two countries also held 10 rounds of negotiations at the 'Expert Group' level. ''The negotiations which have been conducted in a spirit of understanding and accommodation have been guided by the 1988 Joint Communique on the Guiding Principles for the Settlement of the Boundary and the 1998 agreement on the maintenance of peace, tranquillity and status quo in the Bhutan-China Border areas,'' the Bhutanese foreign ministry said in a statement.

-''During the 10th Expert Group Meeting in Kunming in April this year, the two sides agreed on a three-step roadmap that will build on the 1988 Guiding Principles and help to expedite the ongoing boundary negotiations,'' the Bhutanese statement said.
+''During the 10th Expert Group Meeting in Kunming in April this year, the two sides agreed on a three-step roadmap that will build on the 1988 Guiding Principles and help to expedite the ongoing boundary negotiations,'' it said.

 Bagchi did not reply to a question on whether the Bhutanese government kept India informed about the MoU with China.
 The signing of the pact came amid continuing standoff between Indian and Chinese troops in several friction points in eastern Ladakh.